The guilt finally got to me.

 So here’s what I’m going to do.
 As a bonus to my readers, and to assuage my guilt, I will be going back (from time to time) and filling in the holes in the record.
 I may not be able to see everything — because not everything still exists, or is available for viewing — but I will have made an honest attempt to do so!

-I’m even discussing the editing.
+I’m even going to begin discussing the editing.
 Yes, I’ve begged off on this for a lack of training and insight and awe.
 But guess what?
 After watching over 2,000 movies now, all with my critical apparatus lit up, I’ve started noticing the editing choices being made.
 I’ve even found myself starting to make comments about them as I wrote the third and fourth volume.
 I think I’ve hit a saturation point where the decisions being made about editing are becoming much clearer.

 What can I say?
 I’ve evolved as an auto-didact.
 That, and my cinephile friends keep making fun of me.